Sailing on the Tide

 Killington Club Nights

-From the start of June to the end of the school holidays we run club nights at Killington near Sedbergh for Arnside Sailing Club members on Thursday evenings from 1700 to 2100 (or dusk) with safety boat cover.
+From the end of April to mid Setempber of the school holidays we run club nights at Killington near Sedbergh for Arnside Sailing Club members on Thursday evenings from 1700 to 2100 (or dusk) with safety boat cover.
 They are a good chance to improve your skills, though they are not taught sessions.
 As well as sailing, Killington's paddleboards and windsurf rigs are available.
-Killington's club boats include Picos, Hartley 15, Laser and Feva.
+Killington's club boats include Picos, Hartley 15, Hartley 12, Bugs, Laser and Feva.
 Our Wayfarer is also available.

 There are full changing facilities at Killington, meeting area and small kitchen.